 In awarding contracts pursuant to this Agreement, the Agency shall comply with all applicable requirements of local and State law for awarding contracts, including but not limited to procedures for competitive bidding, contractor's bonds, and RCW 60.28.010, which addresses retained percentages.
-In addition, the Agency shall comply with the requirements of the U.S. Office of Management and Budget requirements and standards of 2 CFR Part 200, and all other applicable federal laws, regulations, executive orders and guidelines., as applicable, relating to bonding, insurance and procurement standards; and with Executive Order 11246 regarding nondiscrimination in bid conditions for projects over \$100,000.00.
+In addition, the Agency shall comply with the requirements of the U.S. Office of Management and Budget, as applicable, relating to bonding, insurance and procurement standards; and all federal laws, regulations, executive orders and guidance documents.
 Where Federal standards differ from local or State standards, the stricter standards shall apply.
+The Federal standard for competitive bidding shall apply only if the applicable State or local standard for competitive bidding is greater than the federal standard.